sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ## 1.2 Requirements
 ### 1.2.1 HAMD and Remote user Requirements
 1. HAM module must be separated from the sonic-mgmt-framework repository and must be moved to the "src" directory (/dell_sonic_share/sonic-buildimage/src/).
 2. HAMd must subscribe to the user account-related configuration notifications from the CONFIG-DB.
-    The user account information from the CONFIG-DB must be stored in the USER_DB(User Account information table).
+The user account information from the CONFIG-DB must be stored in the STATE_DB(User Account information table).
-    -	RBAC feature uses the User Account information table (USER_DB) to fetch the user account information.
+    -	RBAC feature uses the User Account information table (STATE_DB) to fetch the user account information.
     -	HAMd handles only the local user accounts.
-3. TACACS module must store the remote user account information in the USER_DB (User Account information table).
+3. TACACS module must store the remote user account information in the STATE_DB (User Account information table).
-4. RADIUS module must store the remote user account information in the USER_DB (User Account information table).
+4. RADIUS module must store the remote user account information in the STATE_DB (User Account information table).
 5. The following new user roles must be supported.
     -	secadmin
     -	netadmin